 Below is a list of the chargeback codes:

 Trade discounts are contractual, however, are treated as a chargeback at Home Depot.
+The one exception here is that, as of May 2024, Home Depot has disabled the ability to dispute these trade discount chargebacks.
 It is important to make sure your EDI mapping is accurate and up to date to avoid excessive trade discount chargebacks and improve cash application efficiency.

 There are few reasons a supplier would get pallet or freight chargebacks at Home Depot.
 Additionally, "Other Charges & Fees" chargebacks are a new addition as of 2024, and likely will be sparingly used.